forcedotcom/phoenix/README.md

 ## How It Works ##

 The Phoenix query engine transforms your [SQL query](http://forcedotcom.github.com/Phoenix/#select) into one or more HBase scans, and orchestrates their execution to produce standard JDBC result sets.
-Direct use of the HBase API, along with coprocessors and custom filters, results in [performance](https://github.com/forcedotcom/Phoenix/wiki/Performance) on the order of milliseconds for small queries, or seconds for millions of rows.
+Direct use of the HBase API, along with coprocessors and custom filters, results in [performance](https://github.com/forcedotcom/Phoenix/wiki/Performance) on the order of milliseconds for small queries, or seconds for tens of millions of rows.

 Tables are created and altered through [DDL statements](http://forcedotcom.github.com/Phoenix/#create), and their schema is stored and versioned on the server in an HBase table.
 Columns are defined as either being part of a multi-part row key, or as key/value cells.
 You can also map Phoenix on to existing tables (see the [wiki](https://github.com/forcedotcom/Phoenix/wiki) for more details).